Our Intent: the rationale for our curriculum design

-We offer a broad, deep and rich curriculum for learning in our school.
-Subject teaching is enriched through first hand learning experiences both in-school and off-site in the many local parks, museums, galleries and places of worship in our city.
+Our vision underpins our curriculum design guiding us to offer a broad, deep and rich curriculum of learning so that our children grow to be knowledgable, skilful, emotionally intelligent and resilient.
+Taking into consideration the context of our cohort of children, we are focussed on building cultural capital opportunities where there are gaps, so that all children will flourish, no matter their starting points.
+We build on previous learning ensuring that all children are prepared for the next phase of their education journey.
+Sound reading fluency and comprehension is prioritised so that our children have the ability to access all aspects of their curriculum.
+Subject teaching is enriched through enquiry-based learning and through first hand learning experiences, both in-school and off-site in the many local parks, museums, galleries and places of worship in our city, and beyond.
 We prioritise rich learning experiences to help develop a love of learning in our children.
 The arts, music, physical education and teaching of a modern foreign language are additionally prioritised in our school.

 The National Curriculum provides pupils with an introduction to the essential knowledge they need to be educated citizens.
 It strives to introduce pupils to the best that has been thought and said, and helps engender an appreciation of human creativity and achievement.